How to Increase Vascularity for Roadmap Veins

-Collagen is a protein that is responsible for increasing skin elasticity, located in the dermis, making it less prone to wrinkling.
+Collagen is a protein that is responsible for increasing skin elasticity and is located in the dermis, making it less prone to wrinkling.
 It also plays a role in rejuvenating dead skin cells.

 If a person produces high levels of collagen, they will naturally have thick skin.
-As a result they’ll have more layers of skin (epidermis) covering/hiding superficial veins.
+As a result, they’ll have more layers of skin (epidermis) covering or hiding superficial veins.

 Equally, if a person has decreased collagen synthesis, this will result in thinner skin.

-Thin skin is often considered an undesirable characteristic in men and women, due to it being the consequence of ageing.
-However, one benefit to less elastic skin is increased vascularity.
+Thin skin is often considered an undesirable characteristic in men and women due to it being the consequence of ageing.
+However, one benefit of less elastic skin is increased vascularity.

 2. Body fat %

 The less subcutaneous fat a bodybuilder has, the more vascular they will be.
-Usually in order to see noticeable levels of vascularity, a bodybuilder will need to be less than 10% body fat.
+Usually, in order to see noticeable levels of vascularity, a bodybuilder will need to have less than 10% body fat.
 However, 7% or less is optimal.

-Thus bodybuilders in the off season are typically less vascular, as they are following high calorie diets, known as a bulking phase.
+Thus, bodybuilders in the off-season are typically less vascular as they are following high-calorie diets, known as the bulking phase.

-Note: men at higher body fat percentages can still be vascular, however it is less likely.
-This is due to excess body fat increasing the distance from where the veins are situated, to the surface of the skin; due to additional fat stores.
+Note: Men with higher body fat percentages can still be vascular; however, it is less likely.
+This is due to excess body fat increasing the distance from where the veins are situated to the surface of the skin, due to additional fat stores.

-For women, they will need to be less than 20% body fat for enhanced vascularity, and ideally 17% or lower.
+For women, they will need to have less than 20% body fat for enhanced vascularity, and ideally 17% or lower.